festus0123/Capstone-Project-1-Amazon-Product-Review-Analysis/README.md

 Visualization

-Pivot tables were used in Excel to summarize the following reports and create a dashboard that visualizes the insights found in Excel and SQL.
-The dashboard includes a sales overview, top-performing products, and regional breakdowns.
+Pivot tables were used in Excel to summarize the following reports and create a dashboard that visualizes the insights found from the dataset.

 CONCLUSION

-Our data analysis of sales data has provided valuable insights that can guide decision-making across various aspects of the business.
-These insights include the identification of best-selling products, top revenue-generating Regions, the top best customers, the best selling months and more.
+Our data analysis of Product data has provided valuable insights that can guide decision-making across various aspects of the business.
+These insights include the identification of products that had the highest number of reviews,total potential revenue by category, relationship between the rating snd discount, number of products listed in each category and more.

 The business owner can make informed decisions to optimize operations, enhance marketing efforts, and maximize revenue.